Summer Tutors

 Application Details

-To apply for a Summer Tutor position, please complete an online application found here
+To apply for a Summer Tutor position, please complete an online application found here.

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
-Stanford welcomes applications from all who would bring additional dimensions to the University’s research, teaching and clinical missions.
+Stanford welcomes applications from all who would bring additional dimensions to the University’s research, teaching, and clinical missions.

 Consistent with its obligations under the law, the University will provide reasonable accommodation to any employee with a disability who requires accommodation to perform the essential functions of the job.
+All hybrid work must be completed in the state of California.

 Group 3GroupGroup 2